 The community of Boyle Heights has been targeted by developers who want to destroy cultural landmarks to build hi-rises and raise rents.
 Almost all the residents who live there are working-class citizens.
 Many are being forced to move because their rents have gone up as much as 85%.

 This includes the Mariachis who solicit work at Mariachi Plaza.
-Some are forced to drive 2 hours in traffic to get there.
+Most used to live nearby but are now forced to drive 2 hours in traffic to get there.
 The MTA has plans to completely redesign Mariachi Plaza into a modern edifice that will destroy the neighborhood’s charm and may force families and senior citizens to become homeless.

 If you’re in Los Angeles and want to take a walking tour of this fascinating center of mixed culture in Los Angeles, I recommend that you contact the Barrio Boychik.
 Sometimes tours off the beaten track are the most interesting and intriguing.

-Find the best walking tours in Los Angeles here.
+Find other walking tours in Los Angeles here.

 Rebecca – this was such an interesting post.
 I lived in Los Angeles for at least a third of my life – and I’m shocked that I’ve never been to Boyle Heights or taking a single walking tour other than as an undergrad at UCLA thousands of years ago (!).
 I’m visiting LA at some point this year and the Barrio Boychik is on my agenda now!
 Thanks for this – reading it reminded me of the LA from the movie Chinatown.